ekourtakis/RetroInsta-devops/README.md

 For individuals who want to share and view photos, RetroInsta is a social media application that focuses solely on pictures, providing a more personal and connected experience.
 Unlike other social media platforms that are cluttered with advertisements and can feel impersonal, our platform offers a simpler, ad-free experience centered around authentic photo sharing.

 ## How to build and run
-[Link] to our Trello project board(https://trello.com/b/E8lh6y8I/retroinsta)
+Link to our trello project board [here](https://trello.com/b/E8lh6y8I/retroinsta).
 - Install Docker.
 The easiest way is to install [Docker Desktop](https://docs.docker.com/desktop/).
 - Open Docker Desktop to ensure the Docker daemon/engine is running or do so [manually](https://docs.docker.com/engine/daemon/start/).
 - Run the following command from the project's root directory (`RetroInsta` by default) to build a Docker image and start it in a container: `docker compose up`.